 3 Important Facts about Pre-Employment Drug Screening

-If you’re ready to take care of your drug testing requirements for your new job, you can get this done at an urgent care in Gainesville, GA.
-Visit Lanier Urgent Care for easy, efficient drug screening at a trusted walk-in clinic open Saturdays.
+If your future employer is asking for a drug screening, you can complete their requirements and confirm that you’re fit for the job by visiting a local walk-in clinic.
+When you’re ready to take care of your drug testing requirements for your new job, visit Lanier Urgent Care for easy, efficient drug screening at a trusted walk-in clinic open seven days a week.